merenlab/merenlab.org/data/micr-obs-future/index.md

 To visualise the metagenomes capturing each reference genome with their metadata in mind (here, following the latitudinal gradient), we can use `anvi-import-misc-data`.

 [`anvi-import-misc-data`](https://anvio.org/help/main/programs/anvi-import-misc-data/) is a program to populate additional data or order tables in pan or profile databases for items and layers, OR additional data in contigs databases for nucleotides and amino acids.
-We want to use it to propulate additinal data in profile databases for layers.
+We want to use it to populate additional data in profile databases for layers.

 This blog post gives some more information on this program: [https://merenlab.org/2017/12/11/additional-data-tables/#layers-additional-data-table](https://merenlab.org/2017/12/11/additional-data-tables/#layers-additional-data-table).